At Crescent Lake, Alaska, you will see the ethereal romanticism of snow, crystal-clear water, and bears.

 1. The Brown Bears

 Camping is not allowed in the Crescent Lake area due to the high population of bears.
+It is advised to view bears on boats as the dense vegetation affects smooth walking around.
 Photographers capture the bears catching salmon over their boats.
-It is advised to view bears on boats as the dense vegetation alters smooth walking around.

-Like bear viewing, watching fish like sockeye salmon, steelhead trout, and others has its own charm.
-The idea of fishing with the view of bears around has its own excitement and thrill.
-Every year thousands of visitors come to Crescent Lake, Alaska, to glimpse the biospheric coexistence in natural settings.
+Every year, thousands of visitors come to Crescent Lake Alaska, to glimpse the biosphere coexistence in natural settings.
+Like bear viewing, people also like watching fish like sockeye salmon, steelhead trout, and others.
+The idea of fishing with the view of bears around has its excitement and thrill.

 There are some guidelines for fishing when bears are around.
 Visitors are suggested to keep the catch in a packed container to avoid any bear attraction.
 You need to be conscious of the lake while fishing.
 Bears also roam freely for their food.

-You may also read http://www.adfg.alaska.gov/index.cfm?adfg=bearviewing.lakeclark for more information about fishing and bears.
+And we assume you don’t plan on being attacked by bears, do you?
+You may also have a look for more information about fishing and bears.

 3. The Trails

-Carter Lake Trail is considered good for families.
-There are wildflowers, and the initial trial is quite steep.
-You can enjoy the serene view of Crescent Lake.
-It is a moderate trail where you can also accompany your dog on a leash.
+Carter Lake Trail is considered suitable for families.
+There are wildflowers, and the initial trial is quite steep you can enjoy the serene view of Crescent Lake Alaska, it is a moderate trail where you can also accompany your dog on a leash.

-Crescent Lake Trail is quite easy and moderate in comparison to Carter Lake Trail.
-The trail alternates between meadows and forests where you can see goats and moose with bears.
-In this trial, you may avail the facility of tent camping staying at Crescent Lake Cabin.
+Crescent Lake Trail is relatively easy and moderate compared to Carter Lake Trail.
+The trail alternates between meadows and forests and you can get to see goats and moose with bears.
+In this trial, you can also avail the facility of tent camping staying at Crescent Lake Cabin.

 These trails are suitable for the whole family, where you can enjoy fishing and bear watching.